-At the same time, some Eastern European populations demonstrated a declining trend related to agricultural intensification and increased forestry activity (Janssen et al., 2004).
-For the Baltic States, climate change can also cause some habitat transformation followed by a decline of the Black Storks' population (Treinys et al., 2008).
+sification and increased forestry activity (Janssen et al., 2004).
+For the Baltic States, climate change can also cause some habitat transformation, followed by a decline in the Black Storks' population (Treinys et al., 2008).

-Among possible threats to the species, it can be stated that the degradation of grassy marshes in the mountain plateaus doesn't affect the species, and ponds, rivers, and especially water reservoirs seem to be more important for the foraging of the storks.
-Being a mountainous country, Armenia is relatively rich in water resources, having 87 dams totalling 1.4 billion cubic meters of capacity.
+Among possible threats to the species, it can be stated that the degradation of grassy marshes in the mountain plateaus does not affect the species, and ponds, rivers, and especially water reservoirs seem to be more important for the foraging of the storks.
+Being a mountainous country, Armenia is relatively rich in water resources, having 87 dams totaling 1.4 billion m3 of capacity.
 These dams were constructed mainly for irrigation purposes and thus are staying sustainable (Winston et al., 2015).
-All these dams contain a variety of fishes the most abundant ones include Carassius gibelio, Capoeta capoeta, Alburnoides eichwaldii, Pseudorazbora parva, and Cyprinus carpio (Pipoyan, 2012; Pipoyan et al., 2024).
+All these dams contain a variety of fish, the most abundant ones include Carassius gibelio, Capoeta capoeta, Alburnoides eichwaldii, Pseudorazbora parva, and Cyprinus carpio (Pipoyan, 2012; Pipoyan et al., 2024).
 The fish are known to comprise most of the Black Storks' diet (Elliot et al., 2020), and therefore, the artificial water reservoirs seem to play a significant role in sustaining the species' population.
-Six out of seven breeding pairs have water reservoirs within the 50,000 ha.
+Six out of seven breeding pairs have water reservoirs within the 50,000 ha of their home range, while the other pair has small lakes and three large rivers within the 50,000 ha.
 On the other hand, the country's rigorous terrain creates many rocky outcrops, cliffs, and canyons along the rivers, containing numerous caves, niches, and grottos that can serve as hidden nesting sites for the species.
 Therefore, it can be concluded that habitat degradation, reported earlier at the global scale (Hancock et al., 1992; del Hoyo et al., 1992; Diagana et al., 2006) and for Armenia (Balian et al., 2002) can hardly be considered a threat to the species in Armenia currently.

 Another possible threat could be related to human disturbance and persecution.
 Black Storks are known to be secretive and sensitive to human disturbance (BirdLife International, 2015).
-The tourism in Armenia is developing rapidly (Armstat, 2023), resulting in the urbanisation of the wild areas and an increase in outdoor activities, such as hiking, rock climbing, and jeep-touring, often accompanied by drone video shooting.
-Therefore, it is possible that the construction of the tourism infrastructure in conditions of a weak Environmental Impact Assessment and non-careful outdoor activities disturb the birds during the breeding season, which can cause the abandonment of their nests (BirdLife International, 2015).
-At the same time, illegal killing doesn't seem to threaten the species in Armenia, unlike the previous reports for Southern Europe and tropical Asia (Hancock et al., 1992), and the one case of shooting the bird seems to be an occasion.
-The general awareness of the hunters about the Black Storks and their positive attitude and perception towards the species also show that.
-Therefore, the species is not threatened by direct persecution but could be potentially threatened by a human disturbance in the breeding season.
+Tourism in Armenia is developing rapidly (Armstat, 2023), resulting in the urbanization of the wild areas and an increase in outdoor activities, such as hiking, rock climbing, and jeep-touring, often accompanied by drone video shooting.
+Therefore, it is possible that the construction of the tourism infrastructure in conditions of a weak environmental impact assessment and non-careful outdoor activities disturb the birds during the breeding season, which can cause the abandonment of their nests (BirdLife International, 2015).